 “The Seven Liberal Arts,” by Marten de Vos Seven, 1590

 A two-semester introduction to the liberal arts and the academic construction of knowledge.
 Organized around a variable theme, this course takes as its broad topic the examination of encounters between peoples and cultures, and the formation and transformation of dominant and competing worldviews.
 The study of primary sources, discussion, writing, and the construction of knowledge across academic fields will be emphasized.
 The two semesters will be taught as a single year-long course.
 The P-D-F grade option may not be elected for this course.
 The theme for the 2012-2013 academic year will be “Encounters: Transformations.”
 There are 30 faculty from across the college teaching Encounters.
-The director of Encounters is Paul Apostolidis, Professor and T. Paul Endowed Chair of Political Science.
+The Director of Encounters is Gaurav Majumdar, Associate Professor of English.

 General Studies 245 Critical Voices